embroider-build/embroider/rfc.0.md

 - providing commands and blueprints
 - preprocessing your parent package's code
 - modifying your parent package's babel config
-- injecting content into index.html
+- injecting content into index.html (contentFor)

 It is understood that all of these are legitimate things for Ember addons to do.
 Defining these capabilities within v2 packages will be done in followup RFCs.
 It is simply too much scope to cover in one RFC.